A thing I wrote in May 2013 while having a beer:

 And yet, our culture has developed in such a way that we send her away anyway.
 An abstract law protecting abstract principles occupies a higher place than the barman exercising his own discretion.

 In a sense, we’re no longer in some out of the way place on the fringes of a national preserve.
-In the act of eliminating discretion, the barmaid became an agent of Tallahassee, the Florida capital.
+In the act of eliminating discretion, a barkeep became an agent of Tallahassee, the Florida capital.
 She became an agent of something other than her own conscience, disrupting private fellowship for an abstract principle.

 We become poorer people as our chances to exercise discretion—to personally decide how a principle might best be applied in a particular situation—disappear from our culture.